QuinnPhys/PythonWorkshop-science/README.md

     - Learn about **types, indexing, functions, and classes** in Python
     - Python 2 vs. 3
     - **Stylistic guidelines** for keeping collaborators happy (incl. future you)
-    - Learn about codeing interface called *Jupyter Notebook*
+    - Learn about coding interface called *Jupyter Notebook*

 - [**Python for Scientific Computing**](https://nbviewer.jupyter.org/github/QuinnPhys/PythonWorkshop-science/blob/master/lecture-3-python-scicomp.ipynb)
     - Storing, representing, and manipulating tensors of numeric data with the **NumPy** and **SciPy** packages